NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * The total number of objects and different kinds of objects (sensors, pumps, relays, etc.) that the controller can support at once depends on how much free Flash storage and RAM your MCU has available.
 Hydruino objects range in RAM memory size from 150 to 500 bytes or more depending on settings and object type, with the base Flash memory usage ranging from 100kB to 300kB+ depending on settings.
   * For our target microcontroller range, on the low end we have devices with 256kB of Flash and at least 16kB of SRAM, while on the upper end we have more modern devices with MB+ of Flash and 32kB+ of SRAM.
 Devices with < 32kB of SRAM may struggle with system builds and may be limited to minimal system setups (such as no WiFi, no data publishing, no built-in crop data, only minimal UI, etc.), while other newer devices with more capacity build with everything enabled.
-* For AVR, SAM/SAMD, and other architectures that do not have C++ STL (standard container) support, there are a series of *`_MAXSIZE` defines at the top of `HydroponicsDefines.h` that can be modified to adjust how much memory space is allocated for the various static array structures the controller uses.
+* For AVR, SAM/SAMD, and other architectures that do not have C++ STL (standard container) support, there are a series of *`_MAXSIZE` defines at the top of `HydroDefines.h` that can be modified to adjust how much memory space is allocated for the various static array structures the controller uses.
 * To save on the cost of code size for constrained devices, focus on not enabling that which you won't need, which has the benefit of being able to utilize code stripping to remove sections of code that don't get used.
   * There are also header defines that can strip out certain libraries and functionality, such as ones that disable the UI, multi-tasking subsystems, etc.
 * To further save on code size cost, see the Data Writer Example to see how to externalize controller data onto an SD card or EEPROM.